High-throughput quantum photonic devices emitting indistinguishable photons in the telecom C-band: Results

 \subsection{Design of a QD structure for wide-field imaging}

-Imaging at extremely low light levels at wavelengths $\SI{>1}{\micro\meter}$ is challenging due to the high level of electronic noise of respective camera systems.
+Imaging at very low light levels at wavelengths $\SI{>1}{\micro\meter}$ is challenging due to the high level of electronic noise of respective camera systems.
 Although cameras based on InGaAs achieve quantum efficiencies $>80\%$, they are characterized by a factor of $>10^4$ higher dark currents compared to Si-based devices.
 The photon emission rate from the sample is therefore of key importance for the ability to image and localize single QDs.
 Following our previous work~\cite{Holewa2022Mirror}, we have designed a planar sample geometry that significantly enhances the photon extraction efficiency, allowing to localize single QDs and the subsequent fabrication of photonic elements.

 The planar QD structure consists of an epitaxially grown $\SI{312}{\nano\meter}$-thick InP slab containing a single layer of InAs QDs.
-The InP slab is atop a $\SI{359}{\nano\meter}$-thick SiO$_2$ layer with a bottom Al mirror bonded to a Si wafer carrier (\subfigref{Structure}{a}, see \methods{})~\cite{Holewa2022Mirror}.
-Overall, this geometry enhances the QD emission in the out-of-plane direction by a factor $>7$ as compared to bulk InP samples, reaching a total photon extraction efficiency of $>\SI{10}{\percent}$ from a single QD for $\mathrm{NA}=0.4$.
+The InP slab is atop a $\SI{359}{\nano\meter}$-thick SiO$_2$ layer with a bottom Al mirror bonded to a Si wafer carrier (\subfigref{Structure}{a}, see \methods{}).
+Overall, this geometry enhances the QD emission in the out-of-plane direction by a factor $>7$ as compared to bulk InP samples, reaching a total photon extraction efficiency of $>\SI{10}{\percent}$ from a single QD for $\mathrm{NA}=0.4$~\cite{Holewa2022Mirror}.
+In fact, this design turned out to be crucial for the imaging step, as the SNR of the QD emission was insufficient for investigated structures without a backside mirror (see \SMnote{3}).
 For QD localization later in the experiment, we structure the top InP layer in a mesh with fields of size $(50\times50)~\si{\micro\meter\squared}$ separated by $\SI{10}{\micro\meter}$-wide ridges (see \methods{}), where the field edges are used as alignment marks (AMs) for imaging.
-The fields are furthermore organized in blocks accompanied by InP crosses that allow us to align the electron beam to specific target QDs during the EBL process (see \SM{} for the optical microscope image of the sample surface with fabricated cavities).
+The fields are furthermore organized in blocks accompanied by InP crosses that allow us to align the electron beam to specific target QDs during the EBL process (see \SMnote{2} for the optical microscope image of the sample surface with fabricated cavities).